msamedina/bionetverification/README.txt

 ---------------
 6. Comprehensive Reproduction of Table Results
 ---------------
 Additional input files for reproduction of the results in the paper are provided under `Inputs`.
-These may take considerable runtime and so are not used as part of the minimal examples.
+A full reproduction can take over 24 hours.

 SSP
 =============